A stringy massive double copy: Concluding remarks

 Intriguingly, the latter matches the one singled out by the absence of asymptotic superluminality in massive gravity \cite{Bonifacio:2017nnt}, by the cubic level of the field theory double copy of dRGT massive gravity \cite{Momeni:2020vvr, Johnson:2020pny} and also by supersymmetrisations of dRGT, with the massive spin--$2$ assumed to be the highest--spin component of an $\mathcal{N}=4$ supermultiplet \cite{Engelbrecht:2022aao}, unlike our own bulk states, that originate in multiplets that further accommodate higher spins.
 Moreover, our match with bimetric theory is in contrast to our previous work \cite{Lust:2021jps}, where we showed that the $3$--point amplitudes of the lowest--lying brane massive string states, that belong to the leading Regge trajectory, cannot be matched to the couplings of the bimetric theory.
-To conclude, at least at the level of cubic interactions, among the lowest--lying spin--$2$ string states in four dimensions, it is only bulk and not brane states that may enjoy self--interactions that are identical to those of the graviton and, in addition, only the closed string double copy construction of massive gravity in string theory leads to bimetric theory as its ``effective'' description.
+It should be highlighted that, since our string states and corresponding amplitudes are on--shell, all our statements refer to a match with the on--shell part of the cubic bigravity action.
+Higher--point amplitudes deserve future investigation, as they have the potential to shed light on the off--shell structure of spin--2 string interactions and also on the subtleties of the realisation of our stringy double copy construction at higher orders, where, at least in the field theory side in four dimensions, the massive double copy may be plagued by spurious poles \cite{Momeni:2020vvr, Johnson:2020pny}.
+To conclude, at least at the level of on--shell cubic interactions, among the lowest--lying spin--$2$ string states in four dimensions, it is only bulk and not brane states that may enjoy self--interactions that are identical to those of the graviton and, in addition, only the closed string double copy construction of massive gravity in string theory leads to bimetric theory as its ``effective'' description.

 \paragraph{Acknowledgments:} C.M. thanks Carlo Angelantonj, Constantin Bachas, Nicolas Boulanger and Anastasios Petkou for useful discussions, Renann Lipinski Jusinskas and Oliver Schlotterer for pivotal insights and discussions and is especially grateful to Evgeny Skvortsov for several enlightening discussions of formative impact.
 She further thanks CEICO of the Institute of Physics of the Czech Academy of Sciences and the organisers of the 12th Crete Regional Meeting in String Theory and respectively of ``QCD meets Gravity 2022'', where she presented part of this work.
 The work of D.L.~is supported by the Origins Excellence Cluster and by the German-Israel-Project (DIP) on Holography and the Swampland.
 The work of C.M. is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 101002551) and was partially supported by the Fonds de la Recherche Scientifique -- FNRS under Grants No. F.4544.21 (HigherSpinGraWave) and No. R.M005.19.